 Be a CONNECTOR – bridging prospects to people to help improve their business: candidates, consultants, colleagues, et cetera.

-For example, just recently, I sent an introduction video to a referral prospect explaining how I understand the nature of her business in the context of our experience.
+For example, several years ago, I sent an introduction video to a referral prospect explaining how I understand the nature of her business in the context of our experience.
 I also mentioned that this video tool would be excellent for her sales team to use and that I could get them up and running on this tool for a competitive advantage.
 She responded very quickly and was intrigued and excited about what I could teach her team (buying signals!
 Woohoo!)

 I then set up a video meeting with a tool she hadn’t used before and I told her I would show her how this resource could help her have effective and consistent meetings with her sales managers.